isomerpages/moe-wellingtonpri/_cca/Infocomm Technology Club.md

 and confidence.
 Through participation in projects and competitions, students gain practical experience and a deeper understanding of technology, equipping them with essential 21st-century skills.</p>
-<p>The Primary 3 to Primary 6 students are introduced to different coding
-platforms and digital media production:</p>
 <p><a href="https://drive.google.com/file/d/1tNQNEv7HC7X6iRyqHXv4uazXzAfQbSGy/view?usp=drive_link" rel="noopener nofollow" target="_blank">Click here to watch a video of our Infocomm Technology Club CCA!</a>
 </p>
 <p><strong>Teachers-in-Charge:</strong>